 In this step, apply your favorite mascara.
 Only apply it to the outer third of your top eyelashes to give a nice winged-out effect.
 Dip your brush in again and wipe off excess mascara on a tissue, then go in and apply a hint of mascara to your bottom eyelashes as well.

 You should not apply more than one coat for a natural look, but if you have particularly sparse lashes go ahead and apply a second coat as needed.
 I recommend using a spoolie then to separate out any clumps that may have formed in your eyelashes if your mascara did clump.

 One mascara that doesn't clump on me is Smashbox's Full Exposure mascara.
 But you do need to wipe excess off the brush if you decide to use this mascara because the wand is large.

-Apply a blush that has an pinkish tint to it.
-A rosy blush is preferred over any orange toned blushes in a natural look because our skin turns a rosy-red-pink color naturally when we blush so it's easier to mimic that with a pink blush.
-Here I used Maybelline's Dream Bouncy Blush.
+Apply a blush that has a pinkish tint to it.
+A rosy blush is preferred over any orange-toned blushes in a natural look because our skin turns a rosy-red-pink color naturally when we blush so it's easier to mimic that with a pink blush.
+Here, I used Maybelline's Dream Bouncy Blush.

 If you have a darker skin tone, use a darker blush that has a red-pink tone to it.